SC Paderborn 07

 Sport-Club Paderborn 07 e.V., commonly known as simply SC Paderborn 07 (/de/) or SC Paderborn, is a German association football club based in Paderborn, North Rhine-Westphalia.
+The club currently plays in the Bundesliga in the 2026–27 season.

 The club has enjoyed its greatest success since the turn of the millennium, becoming a mainstay in the 2.
 Bundesliga before securing promotion to the Bundesliga in the 2013–14 season.
 However, they got relegated to the 2.
 Bundesliga after only a season in the top division, and then again to the 3.
 Liga the season after.
-This relegation streak almost continued as low as the Regionalliga West, but were saved in the 2016-17 season because 1860 Munich were refused a license.
+This relegation streak almost continued as low as the Regionalliga West, but Paderborn were saved in the 2016–17 season because 1860 Munich were refused a license, and thus got relegated instead.
 The club returned to 2.
 Bundesliga, reaching 2nd place in the 2018–19 season and was promoted to the Bundesliga.
 The club finished 18th in the 2019–20 season and returned to the 2.
 Bundesliga.

 History

 Fusion into SC Paderborn

 For most of the twentieth century, Paderborn had two football clubs: TuS Schloss Neuhaus and FC Paderborn, who remained rivals until the 1980s.
 After Neuhaus had been promoted to the 2.
 Bundesliga and finished last in 1983, this set-up had reached its athletic and financial ceiling.
 Thus, in 1985, the two clubs merged into TuS Paderborn/Neuhaus.
 In 1997, the club adopted its current identity by assuming the name SC Paderborn 07, named after TuS Neuhaus's founding date 1907.